Hornets vs. Pelicans prediction, odds, line, time: 2026 NBA picks for Monday, Feb. 2

 Hornets vs. Pelicans odds, prediction, time: 2026 NBA picks for Monday, Feb.
 2 from proven model

-SportsLine's model reveals its New Orleans Pelicans vs. Charlotte Hornets NBA picks for this Monday afternoon matchup
+SportsLine's model reveals its New Orleans Pelicans vs. Charlotte Hornets NBA picks for Monday afternoon

 The Charlotte Hornets look to build on their five-game winning streak when they host the New Orleans Pelicans during the only matinee on the Monday NBA schedule.
 The Hornets are now 22-28 and 11th in the Eastern Conference standings.
 The Pelicans, meanwhile, are 14th in the West at 13-38, though they have won three of their past five.
 These teams have been among the best against the spread this season, with New Orleans at 28-23 and Charlotte at 29-21.